Ancient Vessels

 The British Admiralty had secretly subsidized RMS Lusitania's construction.
 She was built to Admiralty specifications with the understanding that at the outbreak of war the ship would be consigned to government service.
 In 1913, the Lusitania quietly entered dry dock in Liverpool and was fitted for war service.
 This included the installation of ammunition magazines and gun mounts on her decks.
 The mounts, concealed under the teak deck, were ready for the addition of the guns when needed.

-As the fastest ship afloat, the luxurious liner felt secure in the belief she could easily outdistance any submarine.
+As the fastest ship afloat, the luxurious ship Lusitania felt secure in the belief she could easily outdistance any submarine.
 Nonetheless, the menace of submarine attack reduced her passenger list to only half her capacity.

 On May 1, 1915, the ship departed New York City bound for Liverpool.
 Unknown to her passengers, almost all her hidden cargo consisted of munitions destined for the British war effort.